 I am a Fellow of the Royal Historical Society, a Senior Fellow of the Higher Education Academy, and an editorial board member of Studies in Comics and the Journal of Graphic Novels and Comics.
 I am an affiliate committee member of the Oxford Research Centre in the Humanities (TORCH) research network, Comics and Graphic Novels: The Politics of Form.

-I shall be giving a keynote address at the German American Studies Association 2018 conference in Tutzing.
+I gave a keynote address on themes in superheroism at the Historians in the German American Studies Association 2018 conference in Tutzing.

-I shall be presenting at Heroism as a Global Phenomenon in Popular Culture in Freiburg, September 2017.
+I presented my research on Biggles at Heroism as a Global Phenomenon in Popular Culture in Freiburg, September 2017.

 I was on a panel on Wonder Woman at Bradford Literature Festival, 2 July 2017.